scottburch/river-js/README.md

 Notice that the modules do not communicate with each other directly.
-The view module first fires the **userUpdated** event which gets sent to the facade.
+The view module first fires the **userUpdated** event which gets sent to the mediator.
-The facade then calls the **on_userView_nameUpdated** method of the userService module.
+The mediator then calls the **on_userView_nameUpdated** method of the userService module.
-When the reply comes back the **userService** module fires a 'nameUpdated' event which causes the facade to call the **on_userService_nameUpdated** event.
+When the reply comes back the **userService** module fires a 'nameUpdated' event which causes the mediator to call the **on_userService_nameUpdated** event.

 __Global Events__